 I couldn't let it be sold for a building lot.

 I arranged to visit with the realtor.
 But the day I went, despite it being on the market for months (years?), someone else apparently put an offer on it.
 And the offer was good for precisely one day.

 I didn't have the resources to make an immediate counter-offer, so I decided to write to the owners.
-I gave them the whole conservation argument, and I shared my plan to conserve the land and restore the cabin as a natural history education space, and asked for more time.
+I gave a lengthy plea for conservation, shared my plan to preserve the land and restore the cabin as a natural history education space, and asked for more time.

 Time to reach out to some experts . . .

 Eliot Lothrup (Building Heritage), Devin Colman (VT State Architectural Historian), Jim Zimmer (log cabin expert) came to see the cabin and brainstorm on 6 November 2018, and a number of community members joined us.
 Everyone was very excited about the project and the fascinating history of the cabin.